lizardzhou/Dyssol/source/developer.rst

 		- Plotting: Add a new curve to the plot (``AddCurveOnPlot``) at time ``_dTime`` and then add the points for separation (``AddPointOnCurve``).

-		You can find tehe example code for this function below:
+		You can find the example code for this function below:

 		.. code-block:: cpp